WVURAIL/dspira/CONTRIBUTING.md

 3. Set `title`, `summary`, `categories`, `order`, and a permanent `permalink`.
 4. Choose exactly one category from `_data/modules.yml`.
 Use an unused order value in that module.
 5. Group new lesson attachments under `assets/lessons/<lesson-slug>/`.
+   Keep printable PDFs beside their editable originals.
+Use lowercase filenames with hyphens.
 6. Use `{{ '/assets/lessons/<lesson-slug>/worksheet.pdf' | relative_url }}` for attachment links.
 7. Start section headings at `##`.
 The layout supplies the page's main heading.
 8. Describe images with useful alt text.
 Keep prose sentences at 20 words or fewer.